 Students study basic techniques of instrumentation, including ranges, transpositions, and characteristics of band and orchestral instruments with practical application in the form of projects for various instrumental combinations.
+Prereguisite: MUSI 2222 with a C or better.

 MUSI 3363.
 Structure And Analysis.
 3 Hours.